Employer Wants Termination During Sick Leave

 "I have been sick for almost two years and my employer is offering a settlement agreement.
 Is this a good time to sign?"

 After 104 weeks, the dismissal prohibition lapses.
+Learn more about the end of 104 weeks.
 Your employer can then apply for a dismissal permit, but only with permanent incapacity for own work and after redeployment has been investigated.
 A settlement agreement can then be more advantageous, if well negotiated.

 Temporary contract expiring